Bestoa/shadowsocks-vertx/README.md

 shadowsocks-vertx is a lightweight tunnel proxy which can help you get through firewalls.
 It is a java port of shadowsocks.
 This project is based on vert.x.

-The protocol is not compatible with the origin shadowsocks !

 JDK 8 is needed.

 Current version 0.8.3